claresudbery/tic-tac-toe-kata/README.md

 and visit http://localhost:4567/tictactoe.
 Ah, no!
 That's not true!
 That's since I've introduced the MyApp class - you can't just run it like that any more.
 You'll get an error something like "undefined local variable or method update_template_vars_from_session".

 ## Deploying to Heroku via Travis

+The non-dockerised version of this app is deployed [here](tic-tac-toe-kata.herokuapp.com/tictactoe).

 The following files were added to make this work:
 - Procfile (probably not actually needed)